NCB No. 1 “Lord Roberts”

 Built by Neilson Reid of Glasgow in 1899 and sold to the Coltness Iron Co in 1902.

 The locomotive came from the NCB Twechar Colliery.
 At present a registered “Thomas” locomotive which has been regularly hired to several other railways in Scotland and England.
-The locomotive has currently completed a major overhaul which has included new tyres and a complete rebuild of the boiler including a new firebox, significant new sections of the side sheets, back head, throat plate and repairs to the front tubeplate.
+The locomotive has recently completed a major overhaul which has included new tyres and a complete rebuild of the boiler including a new firebox, significant new sections of the side sheets, back head, throat plate and repairs to the front tubeplate.
 A new smoke box has also been made together with a new chimney that was cast locally.
 The locomotive is now in traffic and is performing very well.

 Notes on the locomotive history kindly compiled by Kevin MaCallum